- Yonit Hoffman

 Although insurance is one of the world’s oldest professions, technology and data have, in recent years, begun to have an impact.
 Marine insurance, though, has – with few exceptions – stayed stubbornly the same.
 Now we’re starting to change it.

-But at Windward, we know EVERYTHING!
+But at Windward, we know a lot about how ships operate.
 We know how the ship sails, where and when.
 We know if it favors entering crowded ports at night; if it sails faster than most; if it often sails through stormy weather; what oceans, ports and rivers it tends to frequent and a whole bunch of other features whose inclusion here would make this blog longer than a supertanker.

 In short, we have a lot of data per vessel.
 A lot!
 And because there’s so much of it, and because there are 100,000-plus vessels plying the world’s waterways, we use machine learning to model the data and create a prediction of vessel risk.
 This is nothing short of revolutionary.
 Until now marine insurers – and even sometimes vessel owners – didn’t really know where and how their vessels were sailed.

 The immediate outcome of such risk modeling is to assist underwriters in adjusting premiums, and, with the help of Windward Insurance, to enable vessel-owners to prevent or mitigate losses.
 Imagine what would happen if Sarah’s insurance company told her she had to pay double the premium to account for her risky driving?
 It would either be less exposed to her potential losses, or she’d moderate her driving to reduce her premium.
 In marine insurance, the same will apply, ultimately leading to safer seas and lives saved.
 You’re welcome!